Planet Name Generator

 Planet Types and Their Naming Traditions

-Type is the heaviest lever in the generator.
-Here's the reasoning behind each pool — use it as a quick reference when you're picking a type above.
+Type is the heaviest lever in the generator, and this is the widest set of world types you'll find on a free planet name generator — twelve, not the usual four or five.
+Here's the reasoning behind each pool, use it as a quick reference when you're picking a type above.

 | Planet type | Vibe | Example |